bl4ckj4c/WebSurvey/README.md

 - GET `/api/surveys/admin/:id`
   - request parameters: id of the admin
   - response body content: JSON of all surveys created by the admin with the id passed as parameter
+- GET `/api/groupId`
+  - request parameters: nothing
+  - response body content: next groupId to be used for submitting answers all together
 - POST `/api/submit`
   - request parameters: single answer given by a user
   - response body content: nothing (just the code in the header)